 How to Save Money on School Supplies

-Oh, the promise of the back-to-school shopping season: Entirely new wardrobes!
+Ah, the promise of another school supply shopping season: Entirely new wardrobes!
 Stacks of pristine notebooks!
 Unblemished backpacks!
 Adorable organizing devices!
 And, if you completely buy in to the promise, a big ole credit card bill.

-We asked several mom bloggers who specialize in saving money, living simply, and not buying in to the parenting frenzy du jour how they rein in spending during the late summer shopping extravaganza.
+We asked several mom bloggers who specialize in saving money, living simply, and not buying in to the parenting frenzy du jour how they rein in spending during the back-to-school season in late summer, as well as the window right after winter break.
 May their ideas help reduce your expenditures and your anxiety levels.

-Wait for marching orders.
-Most teachers send out a list of supplies your offspring will be expected to have that year.
+- Wait for Marching Orders: Most teachers send out a list of supplies your offspring will be expected to have either for that semester or even for the entire year.
 Shopping before you get that list just ups your odds that you'll spend money on things your kids don't need and won't use.
 "If you shop before having must-have lists, you may end up buying the coolest, cutest pencil case ever, only to find out that your child's teacher doesn't require that item," says Denise Schipani, mom of two grade-school-aged boys and author of Mean Moms Rule.
-Part of this tip is to also assiduously avoid any items that aren't on the list - no matter how cool or cheap.
+Part of this tip is to also assiduously avoid any items that aren't on the list -- no matter how cool or cheap.

-First, shop at home.
-Instead of taking your supply list straight to a retail outlet, see how much you can gather from your craft drawers, closet shelves, and file cabinets, suggests Amy Suardi, blogger at Frugal Mama.
+- Shop at Home First: Instead of taking your supply list straight to a retail outlet, see how much you can gather from your craft drawers, closet shelves, and file cabinets, suggests Amy Suardi, blogger at Frugal Mama.
 "Using what you have teaches kids good values and keeps clutter down at home."
 It also gives you a good excuse to capitalize on buying notebooks, pencils, glue sticks, etc., in bulk when it's on sale.

-Buy built to last for the items that take a beating.
-There are some things you shouldn't skimp on-book bags, with their daily dose of lugging ever heavier loads and being tossed across the room, and sneakers, which literally get pounded day after day, are at the top of that list.
-Which is why Schipani gets her boys' book bags from a major manufacturer with a lifetime guarantee.
-"I get my bags at LL Bean.
-I've never had to actually use the warranty policy, because the bags last so long my boys' homework needs outgrow them before they have a chance to break."
-For sneakers, she capitalizes on her mother's wish to contribute to the back-to-school effort buy asking her to take the boys shoe shopping, a family tradition that's been passed down through generations. ( » Learn how much is too much homework)
+- Buy Built to Last for the Items That Take a Beating: There are some things you shouldn't skimp on; book bags, with their daily dose of lugging ever heavier loads and being tossed across the room, and sneakers, which literally get pounded day after day, are at the top of that list.
+This is why Schipani gets her boys' book bags from a major manufacturer with a lifetime guarantee.
+"I get my bags at L.L.
+Bean.
+I've never had to actually use the warranty policy because the bags last so long my boys' homework needs to outgrow them before they have a chance to break."
+For sneakers, she capitalizes on her mother's wish to contribute to the back-to-school effort and asks her to take the boys shoe-shopping, a family tradition that's been passed down through generations.

-Use sales to stock up.
-One of the good things about back-to-school season is that many stores will put supplies on mega-sale.
+- Use Sales to Stock Up: One of the good things about the back-to-school seasons (no matter whether in the summer or winter) is that many stores will put supplies on mega-sale.
 And they'll arrange all school-related items in one or two aisles, meaning you also save time.
 "I stock up when Staples has its penny sales so I'll often have extra notebooks and other school supplies on hand," says Leah Ingram, blogger at Suddenly Frugal.
-That way, when your child needs a new notebook in February, you'll have one that cost one penny when they're currently selling for $4.
+That way, when your child needs a new notebook, you'll have one that cost one penny when they're currently selling for $4.